Managing my Anxiety with Mindfulness

 I used to suffer from crippling anxiety.
 I would use all sorts of unhealthy coping mechanisms to numb my senses.
 ALL.
 SORTS.

 I really, REALLY didn’t want to go on meds.
-I’m a hippy to the core and the thought of ingesting chemicals created by some dude making millions off my mental instability killed me.
-I promised myself I’d use them to get my head straight and then do everything I could to positively change my lifestyle so I could get the hell off them.
-I was able to do exactly that.
+I’m a hippy to the core and the thought of ingesting chemicals created by some rich, white dude in making millions off my mental instability killed me.
+I promised myself I’d use them to get my head straight and then do everything I could to positively change my lifestyle so I could get the hell off of them.
+Gratefully, I was able to do just that.
+It wasn’t easy.
 I had to create a customized mental-management toolbox and have it handy at all times.
-If it weren’t for that, I quite possibly would not be here today.

 For me, my path included self-study, books, the release of unsupportive “friends” from my life, a regular Yoga and Meditation practice, A LOT of nature walks, journaling and simply getting real honest with myself.